spaceitup/checkout-android/README.rst

 Payment Result
 ==============

 Payment results are returned through the onActivityResult() method in your Activity.
-The Intent from the activity result can be converted to a PaymentResult.
-Depending on what happened while processing the payment, the PaymentResult may contain an Interaction, OperationResult or PaymentError.

-- Interaction - provides recommendations for the merchant how to proceed after a payment
-- OperationResult - is designed to hold information about the payment operation request
-- PaymentError - contains information about an error that happened inside the Android SDK
+The first step is to create a PaymentActivityResult from the parameters provided in the onActivityResult() method.
+This PaymentActivityResult acts as a container to store the requestCode, resultCode and optional PaymentResult returned by the Android SDK.

+The second step is to check the value of the resultCode as this indicates what kind of information is returned.
+If the resultCode is Activity.RESULT_CANCELED, it means the user canceled the payment and no further information is available.
+When the resultCode is either RESULT_CODE_PROCEED or RESULT_CODE_ERROR, the PaymentActivityResult has a PaymentResult containing detailed information about the payment.

 Code sample how to obtain the PaymentResult from inside the onActivityResult() method: